beratkrts/instagram-influencer-analysis/README.md

 - **Objective**: Predict the number of likes a given post will receive.
 - **Feature Transformation**:
   - Numerical features, such as follower count and engagement rate, are scaled using **StandardScaler** to remove bias from differences in feature ranges.
-  - Post captions are vectorized with **TfidfVectorizer** to encode their textual content into numerical representations for regression.
+  - Local Outlier Factor is used to remove outliers.
 - **Model Training**: A linear regression model predicts the log-transformed like count, and predictions are reverted to the original scale for output.

 ### Step 5: Output Generation